codresss/testreact/README.md

-# First node_modules is not found then start :
+# If node_modules is not found then Run

 ### `npm install`